juanmaperez/juanmaperez/src/content/projects/umaicha/umaicha.md

   # { title: 'So high',  image: ./dinamo.jpg },
   # { title: 'Playing all day',  image: ./games.jpg }
 ]
-description: "UmaiCha is a company from catalonia specialized in tea production.
+excerpt: "UmaiCha is a company from catalonia specialized in tea production.
 Their principal strategy is to sell tea drinks without sugar and made with japanese technics and raw material from this country."
 ---

 Umaicha’s work has been based on authenticity and tradition and the result of their effort is a natural product from green tea leaves from the Kagoshima region on the island of Kyushu in southern Japan.